CalebGideon/Image-To-ASCII/README.md

 </div>

 <h3>Limitations</h3>
   <p><b>WARNING:</b>The ASCII converter currently does not support alpha conversion with 32-bit PNG images.
 Neither does it currently support more esoteric bit types such as 4-bit, 1-bit, 2-bit.
-GIF's are pending</p>
+GIFs are pending</p>
 </div>

 <h1>How to Setup</h1>